About the IWDA:

-Our mission is to provide tools, educational materials, and training opportunities that promote the production and rearing of healthy, behaviorally appropriate dogs ideally suited for performing their work.
-We achieve this with the support of our members, who consist of professional working dog organizations, breeders, academics, veterinarians, breed and sporting clubs and working collaboratives.
+We provide tools, educational materials, and training opportunities to assist our members in breeding healthy, behaviorally appropriate dogs ideally suited for performing their work.
+Our members include professional working dog organizations (from military, guide, detection and assistance fields), sport, show and conservation breeders, academics, veterinarians, breed and sporting clubs and working collaboratives.

 IWDA is a non-profit organization governed by a Board of Directors – find out more about our board of directors here.